mkuegeler/babylonjs-typescript-webpack-expess-app/README.md

 Please see the links in the "References" section for details.

-Just clone this repository, open the directory and follow the steps below.

 ## Installation
+Assuming you’ve already installed Node.js and TypeScript, clone this repository, and make that your working directory.

 ```
 npm install